Netcentric/aem-htl-style-guide/README.md

     <sly data-sly-include="content.html" data-sly-unwrap></sly>
     ```

-  - [4.2](#4.2) <a name='4.2'></a> **Try to place use data-sly-use statements only on root elements.**
+  - [4.2](#4.2) <a name='4.2'></a> **Try to place use data-sly-use statements only on top-level elements.**

-    Since data-sly-use identifiers are always global (https://docs.adobe.com/docs/en/htl/docs/use-api/java.html#Local%20identifier), these attributes should only be placed in the root element.
+    Since data-sly-use identifiers are always global (https://docs.adobe.com/docs/en/htl/docs/use-api/java.html#Local%20identifier), these attributes should only be placed in the top-level element.
 That way one can easily see name clashes and also it prevents initializing the same object twice.

      ```html
     <!--/* Bad */-->